 After moving to the Bay Area in 1999, Anitra took a position as Creative Director for London Road Design, which was at the time a small design firm specializing in print and online marketing communications for the technology, health and entertainment sectors.
 After the company disbanded in 2002, Anitra started a freelance design consultancy, and at the same time began teaching design at California State University.

 In 2004 she joined Intuit Inc, maker of financial software solutions that include TurboTax, QuickBooks and Quicken.
-First as a senior member of the in-house design team, then taking the position as Design Director for the Creative Services Team.
+She first was a Senior Member of the in-house design team, then took the position as Design Director for the Creative Services Team.
 In this position Anitra was responsible for packaging, corporate communications and marketing solutions company-wide.

 Anitra became Online Director for the Graphic Design School at Academy of Art University in San Francisco in 2006 and continues to hold the position while now working remotely from Australia.